 Interview:

-New Work - Leadership in the hybrid working world
+New Work – Leadership in the hybrid world of work

 Many people have come to appreciate working from home during the Covid-19 pandemic.
 At the same time, some large companies are increasingly bringing their teams back into the office.
 What does your experience show – what really works?